kyma-project/btp-manager/docs/workflows.md

 | **skip-templates**  | no  |  wait for images only, skip other artifacts |

 The pipeline:
-- prepares k3s cluster and the docker registry,
+- prepares a k3s cluster and the Docker registry
-- waits for the artifacts to be ready in the registry,
+- waits for the artifacts to be ready in the registry
-- runs the E2E tests on the cluster.
+- runs the E2E tests on the cluster

 ### Run unit tests